 COMPRESSED NATURAL GAS (CNG) SYSTEMS

-OES CNG (Australia) and OES CNG Smartgas (USA), divisions of OES and our associated company Oil & Gas Engineers Lincoln Consulting, have developed compressed natural gas vehicle systems throughout Australia and the USA.
-We design and offer for sale turn-key solutions and we install and service the following:
+OES CNG, a division of OES and associated company Oil & Gas Engineers Lincoln Consulting, are currently investing and developing compressed natural gas vehicle systems throughout Australia.
+We offer for sale and service the following:

-- Compressors, Bowsers or Dispensers and Instrumentation for CNG Service Stations
+- Compressors, Bowsers and Instrumentation for CNG Service Stations

 - CNG Vehicle Conversions.